 Pear Body Shape

 The pear body shape or the triangle shape is typical for its hips wider than the bust and nicely defined waist.
 When dressing this body shape, you should add volume to the upper body whilst de-emphasizing the lower body to create the hourglass appearance.
+You can have a look at a blog post dedicated to this body shape here.

 Hourglass Body Shape

 Your upper and lower body are balanced with a defined waist.
 When it comes to dressing, you should draw attention to both upper and lower body whilst emphasizing your waist by wearing for example statement belts.
+You can have a look at a blog post dedicated to this body shape here.

 Inverted Triangle Body Shape